-- (b) Twenty per cent PERCENT shall be allocated for increases in teacher base compensation and employee related expenses. - (c) Forty per cent PERCENT shall be allocated for maintenance and operation purposes. - F. The department shall credit the remainder of the monies in the transaction privilege and severance tax clearing account to the state general fund, subject to any distribution required by section 42-5030.01. - G. Notwithstanding subsection D of this section, if a court of competent jurisdiction finally determines that tax monies distributed under this section were illegally collected under this article or articles 5 and 8 of this chapter and orders the monies to be refunded to the taxpayer, the department shall compute the amount of such monies that was distributed to each city, town and county under this section.
-Each city's, town's and county's proportionate share of the costs shall be based on the amount of the original tax payment each municipality and county received.
-Each month the state treasurer shall reduce the amount otherwise distributable to the city, town and county under this section by one thirty-sixth 1/36 of the total amount to be recovered from the city, town or county until the total amount has been recovered, but the monthly reduction for any city, town or county shall not exceed ten percent of the full monthly distribution to that entity.
-The reduction shall begin for the first calendar month after the final disposition of the case and shall continue until the total amount, including interest and costs, has been recovered. - H. On receiving a certificate of default from the greater Arizona development authority pursuant to section 41-2257 or 41-2258 and to the extent not otherwise expressly prohibited by law, the state treasurer shall withhold from the next succeeding distribution of monies pursuant to this section due to the defaulting political subdivision the amount specified in the certificate of default and immediately deposit the amount withheld in the greater Arizona development authority revolving fund.
+teacher base compensation and employee related expenses.

+(c) Forty per cent PERCENT shall be allocated for maintenance and operation purposes.

+f.
+The department shall credit the remainder of the monies in the transaction privilege and severance tax clearing account to the state general fund, subject to any distribution required by section 42 5030.01.

+Notwithstanding subsection D of this section, determines that tax this section were illegally collected under this article or the monies taxpayer, the department shall compute the amount of such monies that city's, town's and county's proportionale share of the costs county received.
+Each month the state treasurer shall reduce the amount total amount to be recovered from the or county until the total amount has been recovered, but reduction for any city, town or county shall not exceed ten percent of distribution to that entity.
+The reduction shall the first calendar month after the final disposition of the case total amount, including interest and recovered.

+ii.
+On receiving a certificate of default from the greater Arizona development authority pursuant to section 41 2257 or 41 2258 and to the extent not otherwise expressly prohibited by law, the state treasurer shall withhold from the next succeeding distribution of monies pursuant to this section due to the defaulting political subdivision the amount specified in the certificate of default and immediately deposit the amount withheld in the greater Arizona development authority revolving fund.
 The state treasurer shall continue to withhold and deposit the monies until the greater Arizona development authority certifies to the state treasurer that the default has been cured.
-In no event may the state treasurer withhold any amount that the defaulting political subdivision certifies to the state treasurer and the authority as being necessary to make any required deposits then due for the payment of principal and interest on bonds of the political subdivision that were issued before the date of the loan repayment agreement or bonds and that have been secured by a pledge of distributions made pursuant to this section. - I. Except as provided by sections 42-5033 and 42-5033.01, the population of a county, city or town as determined by the most recent United States decennial census plus any revisions to the decennial census certified by the United States bureau of the census shall be used as the basis for apportioning monies pursuant to subsection D of this section.
+In no event may the state treasurer withhold any amount that the defaulting political subdivision certifies to the state treasurer and the authority as being necessary to make any required deposits then due for the payment of principal and interest on bonds of the political subdivision that were issued before the date of the loan repayment agreement or bonds and that have been secured by a pledge of distributions made pursuant to this section.

+T. Except as provided by sections 42 5033 and 42 5033.01, the population of a county, city or town as determined by the most recent united States decennial census plus any revisions to the decennial census certified by the United States bureau of the census shall be used as the basis for apportioning monies pursuant to subsection D of this section.